Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 different “configurations”, used by different people, or at times by the same developer in different roles at different times, etc.
-In any given internal state of a program as seen by a language processor or evaluator, the modularity is devoid of such abstraction.
+In any given internal state of a program as seen by a language processor or evaluator, the modularity is devoid of such abstraction;
+modularity takes place externally to the language, between the many states of many programs.

 Attempts by some researchers to “measure” the utility or impact of modularity by examining snapshots of source trees of software projects,